kshardha/cicdnewman/README.md

 # 03 - automate api deployment with code pipeline

+This section demonstrates how to execute api gateway deployments using code pipeline.
+In the next section we will automate postman collection testing.

+- Manual Setup

+- Cloud Formation setup

-Pipeline currently setup manually via AWS console.
+TODO: Pipeline currently setup manually via AWS console - create via cloud formation
-TODO: cloud formation
+TODO: Apply granular permissions according to least priv.

-# 04 - add automated functional testing to pipeline
+# 04 - add automated postman collection testing to pipeline
+This section demonstrates how to add lambda function to run postman collections via code pipeline stage.

 This is the lambda function responsible for executing a postman collection.
+We need to deploy it first before we can add it to a stage in code pipeline

+This lambda function needs permissions that
+- allow read access to S3 bucket to get postman collection and environment files
+- allow write access to S3 bucket in order to store test results
+- allow access to code pipeline so it can acknowledge successful execution to codepipeline

 The function:
-- grabs the collection from an S3 bucket
+- grabs the collection/environment from an S3 bucket
 - runs the test and places results first in lambda's /tmp folder
-- TODO: normalize/cleanse output to make it easier to read with athena
 - publishes cleansed results to s3 bucket
+- send confirmation to code pipeline

 aws cloudformation package \
 --region us-east-1 \
---template-file lambda-newman-tester.yaml \
+--template-file newman-lambda-runner.yaml \
 --s3-bucket postman-newman \
 --s3-prefix lambda-newman \
---output-template-file lambda-newman-tester-output.yaml
+--output-template-file newman-lambda-runner-output.yaml

 aws cloudformation deploy \
 --region us-east-1 \
---template-file lambda-newman-tester-output.yaml \
+--template-file newman-lambda-runner-output.yaml \
 --stack-name newman-lambda-function \
 --capabilities CAPABILITY_IAM

-TODO
+TODO: make sure lambda has permission to S3 bucket
+TODO: make sure lambda has permission to send acks to code pipeline.
+TODO: Apply granular permissions according to least priv access.
-- [ ] more api endpoints, e.g. secured via cognito user pool, secured via sigv4, custom transformation, oauth, etc.
+TODO: normalize/cleanse output to make it easier to read with athena TODO more api endpoints, e.g. secured via cognito user pool, secured via sigv4, custom transformation, oauth, etc.
+TODO: After API created we need way to update collection file and environment file.

-# 05 TODO: Using athena to query test results
+# 05 - Using athena to query test results

-CREATE EXTERNAL TABLE IF NOT EXISTS mb_athena.newman ( `total` int,
-  `pending` int,
-  `failed` int
-)
-ROW FORMAT SERDE 'org.openx.data.jsonserde.JsonSerDe' WITH SERDEPROPERTIES (
-  'serialization.format' = '1'
-) LOCATION 's3://newmon-json-test/'
-TBLPROPERTIES ('has_encrypted_data'='false');
+create the athena table pointing to test results bucket - see athena.sql

 # 06 TODO: Using quick sight to visualize test results.